The Cosiest Airbnbs in Australia to Escape to This Winter

 For winter sunsets overlooking the water: Chic Surfers Paradise Apartment, Queensland

-13/16A swish two-bedroom apartment with upscale amenities (pool, gym, sauna) and sweeping views across downtown Surfers?
-Look no further than this trendy unit, which has a balcony designed for sipping coffee in the sun and a spa bath for relaxation as the cooler nights settle in.
-By day, soak up the bright Queensland sunshine and visit local restaurants, take a riverboat tour or stroll along the three-kilometre stretch of white sand at Surfers Paradise Beach.
+25/28A swish two-bedroom apartment with upscale amenities (pool, gym, sauna) and birdseye views across downtown Surfers Paradise?
+Look no further than this trendy apartment, which has a balcony designed for sipping coffee in the sun and a spa bath for relaxation on cooler nights.
+By day, make the most of the fine Queensland weather and visit local restaurants, take a riverboat tour or stroll along the three-kilometre stretch of white sand at Surfers Paradise Beach.

 Image credit: Airbnb

-For a cabin retreat in national bushland: Wondernest, New South Wales
+For a cabin in national bushland: Wondernest, New South Wales

-14/16Blackheath’s Wondernest is firmly ensconced in nature, so your wilderness detox begins the moment you enter the two-bedroom Scandi-cool black cabin.
-Sharp, minimalist interiors allow the outside world to shine – which is easy to do when it’s framed by expansive black windows, a cosy window seat and skylights above the beds in both bedrooms.
-Fall asleep under the stars before embarking on a winter hike through World Heritage-listed Blue Mountains National Park the next day – if you’re lucky, you’ll wake up to find the house cloaked in a pristine blanket of snow.
+26/28Blackheath’s Wondernest is firmly ensconced in nature, so your wilderness detox begins the moment you enter the two-bedroom Scandi-cool black cabin.
+Sharp, fuss-free interiors throw the spotlight on the outside world, best viewed from the cosy window seat or via skylights above the beds in both bedrooms.
+Fall asleep under the stars before embarking on a winter hike through World Heritage-listed Blue Mountains National Park the next day.
+Or if you’re lucky enough to wake up to find the house cloaked in a pristine blanket of snow, slipping back under fluffy covers is recommended.

 Image credit: Airbnb